xmartlabs/Android-Style-Guide/README.md

 To set it up, download the [Android Studio style file](intellij-java-xl-style.xml) and copy it to `config/codestyles` in your Android Studio settings folder.
 Then in Android Studio, in `Settings`/`Code` select it.
 Note that this configuration enforce most of the points found in this guide, but not all.

+You can reformat the code automatically by pressing `Ctrl + Alt + L` (default keyboard shortcut for Reformat Code).
+Is also recommended to commit with git via Android Studio and that Reformat Code is enabled when doing this.

 ## Java

 The idea is to follow [Google Java Style](http://google.github.io/styleguide/javaguide.html), but with some changes and adding ideas.